datalad-handbook/book/docs/basics/101-121-siblings.rst

 that there is a difference in ``notes.txt``!
 Let's ask :gitcmd:`diff` to show us what the differences in detail (note that it is a shortened excerpt, cut in the middle to reduce its length):

-.. index:: Adjusted branch; corresponding branch
+.. index:: adjusted mode; corresponding branch
-   single: Windows wit; Inspect dataset changes
+   pair: show dataset modifications; on Windows with Git
    single: DataLad command; diff
 .. windows-wit:: Please use git diff main..remotes/roommate/main

    Please use the following command instead: